Skip to Main Content

 *Please note: swooping and soaring results may vary.
 All our birds are flown free, so are able to return to their aviary, or just perch in a tree, if they wish.
 And sometimes they do!

-Displays are 20-minutes long and take place twice a day at 12pm and 2pm, so make sure you plan ahead.
+Displays are 20-minutes long and take place three times a day at 12pm, 2pm and 4pm, so make sure you plan ahead.
 Each display features different birds with different skills, so it’s worth catching more than one show – or both if you’re a super-fan!
 There’s plenty of audience participation too, so don’t forget your camera to catch those memorable moments.

 Kevin the Hooded Vulture